nasyiqin/STIA1123-Quiz2/README.md

 stored in array allAnimals[3] in Animal class.

 #### 7. How does the code in the test program work?
+program create an array name AllAnimal with size of 3. animals name saved in each array. program execute starting i = 0 and display introduceYourself() of allAnimals[0]. program loop until i = 3 and exit loop.

 #### 8. How does an array work?
 to store datas of name for cats and dog.